DCEM: A deep complementary energy method for solid mechanics: Method

 \section{Method}

 In this section, we introduce the principle of minimum complementary energy.
-The proposed DCM mainly uses neural networks to fit the admissible stress function field.
-The construction of the admissible Airy stress function field is more complicated than the admissible displacement field based on the principle of minimum potential energy, so we give a detailed procedure for constructing the admissible stress function field.
+The proposed DCEM mainly uses neural networks to fit the admissible stress function field.
+However, note that constructing the admissible Airy stress function field is more intricate compared to constructing the admissible displacement field based on the principle of minimum potential energy.